claragrabel/qiime2_metabarcoding/metabarcoding_qiime_workflow.md

 ## Step 5: Rarefaction (Optional)

 Rarefaction involves subsampling sequences to a fixed depth across all samples.
+Some samples may appear to have a higher abundance of bacteria simply due to deeper sequencing, which can lead to misleading results.
 This process normalizes the number of sequences in each sample to account for differences in sequencing depth, mitigating bias introduced by uneven sequencing efforts.

-Some samples may appear to have a higher abundance of bacteria simply due to deeper sequencing, which can lead to misleading results.
-Rarefaction ensures that diversity comparisons between samples are fair by standardizing sequencing depth.

 * Why is rarefaction used for alpha diversity?
 Alpha diversity metrics, particularly richness-based metrics like Observed OTUs or Chao1, are highly sensitive to sequencing depth.
-Rarefaction is used to address this sensitivity:
+Rarefaction is used to address this sensitivity.

-+ Richness Bias:
+  + Richness bias:
 Samples with higher sequencing depths tend to detect more rare species, inflating richness values.
 Rarefaction ensures that all samples are evaluated at the same sequencing depth for fair comparisons.

-+ Standardization Across Samples:
+  + Standardization across samples:
 Differences in alpha diversity will reflect true biological variation, not sequencing depth differences.

-+ Statistical Comparisons:
+  + Statistical comparisons:
 Rarefaction prevents sequencing depth from acting as a confounding variable in group comparisons.

-* Why is Rarefaction Performed After OTU Generation?
+* Why is rarefaction performed after OTU generation?
 Rarefaction is applied after OTU generation because OTU clustering relies on the complete dataset to accurately detect and classify species.
 Performing rarefaction before OTU generation would artificially reduce sequencing depth, leading to loss of rare OTUs and reduced accuracy in clustering.
 Therefore, rarefaction is applied after generating a feature table (abundance table), which represents the number of sequences (features/OTUs) per sample.

-* How to Decide the Rarefaction Depth
+* How to decide the rarefaction depth
 We have to look at the minimum and maximum sequencing depth (56,514-111,936).
 For example, it is possible to use the 25th or 50th percentile of sequencing depths as a guideline,ensuring the depth is sufficient to retain at least 75% of samples.
 In our case, since we have few samples, we will choose the lowest depth (56,514) to retain all samples.

-* Determining Sufficiency: Is Rarefaction at 56,514 Enough?
+* Determining sufficiency: Is rarefaction at this depth enough?

 To know if the sequences threshold that we have chosen is enough to retain diversity information or if we are losing too much information, we can examine the rarefaction curves.
 Rarefaction curves illustrate how diversity metrics stabilize as sequencing depth increases.